tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 * What can Bartholomew Fair’s depiction of the fair folk versus the wealthy widow (Dame Purecraft), the lawyer (Littlewit), and the gentry (Grace, Quarlous, Winwife)  tell us about social class in the period?

 ### Scene 2.4
-Characters: Edgeworth, Nightingale, Corncutter, Tinderbox Man, Passengers, Leatherhead, Trash, Overdo, Mooncalf, Ursula, Knockem
+Characters: Edgworth, Nightingale, Corncutter, Tinderbox Man, Passengers, Leatherhead, Trash, Overdo, Mooncalf, Ursula, Knockem

 The fair workers have gathered together and are setting up their booths.
 Overdo is there in disguise, trying to identify the cutpurses.
 Ursula is directing everyone to get set for the beginning of the fair as they all are laughing, drinking, and joking around.
 It is revealed that the fair workers share in the purses that are stolen.
 Overdo is assessing the situation and feels that the innocent youth are being corrupted by this event and the present company.
 Overdo decides that he wants to save Mooncalf from the corruption of the fair during an aside.